Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 - The 68.8 points per game these two squads have surrendered to opponents this season are 23.3 more than the 45.5 over/under in this contest.

-- The average total in Golden Eagles games this season is 49.5, four points more than Saturday's over/under of 45.5.
+- Golden Eagles games this season feature an average total of 49.5 points, a number four points higher than Saturday's over/under.

-- The 45.5-point over/under for this game is 12.7 points below the 58.2 points per game average total in Panthers games this season.
+- The 45.5-point total for this game is 12.7 points below the 58.2 points per game average total in Panthers games this season.

 Southern Miss Stats and Trends